What`s new in colorectal cancer research?

 Robotic surgery, in which the surgeon sits at a control panel and operates very precise robotic arms to do the surgery, is also being studied.

 Many new chemotherapy (chemo) drugs or drugs that are now used against other cancers are being tested to treat colorectal cancer.
-Also under study are ways to combine and improve drugs already in use against colorectal cancer.
+Ways to combine and improve drugs already in use against colorectal cancer are also being studied.
 Still other studies are testing the best ways to combine chemo with other treatments.

 Some targeted therapies are already used to treat colorectal cancer.
 Doctors are looking at the best way to give these drugs.
 They are also looking at dozens of new ones to increase the treatment choices for people with colorectal cancer.
 And newer studies are looking at using them with chemo in earlier stage cancers to reduce the risk of recurrence.